csmangum/portfolio/Mugshots/README.md

 * Create novel image dataset through [web scraping](https://github.com/csmangum/portfolio/blob/master/Mugshots/get_mugshots.ipynb)
 * Experiment with the GAN architecture
   * First following the [original](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf) framework
-  * Then use a PyTorch [implementation](https://github.com/rosinality/style-based-gan-pytorch) of NVIDIA's GAN adaption named [StyleGAN](https://github.com/NVlabs/stylegan)
+  * Then use an awesome PyTorch [implementation](https://github.com/rosinality/style-based-gan-pytorch) of NVIDIA's Tensorflow example ([StyleGAN])(https://github.com/NVlabs/stylegan)

 ## Data
 All images were sourced from two county websites.
 One for [Maricopa County](https://www.mcso.org/Mugshot) in Arizona and the other for [Osceola County](https://apps.osceola.org/Apps/CorrectionsReports/Report/Daily/) in Florida.
-I created webscrapers to gather inmate details and download mughsots, on a daily basis.
+I created a webscraper to gather inmate details and download mughsots daily.
 I considered gathering images from more than two sources but ended up staying with the two.
-The image quality is similar but I did initially get better results from the images from Florida.
+The image quality is similar, but I did initially get better results from the images from Florida.

 ### Image Processing
 I initially performed little image processing but did add a few steps as I experimented more and more.
 Here are the steps I took to prepare the images for training: